zkonduit/ezkl/README.md

 Also note that this may require a local [solc](https://docs.soliditylang.org/en/v0.8.17/installing-solidity.html) installation, and that aggregated proof verification in Solidity is not currently supported.

+#### using pre-generated SRS

+Note that you can use pre-generated KZG SRS.
+These SRS can be converted to a format that is ingestable by the `pse/halo2` prover ezkl uses by leveraging [han0110/halo2-kzg-srs](https://github.com/han0110/halo2-kzg-srs).
+This repo also contains pre-converted SRS from large projects such as Hermez and the [perpetual powers of tau repo](https://github.com/privacy-scaling-explorations/perpetualpowersoftau).
+Simply download the pre-converted file locally and point `--params-path` to the file !

 ### general usage 🔧